zachmoshe/zachmoshe.com/_posts/2019-08-01-sum-of-gaussians-layer-with-keras-2.0.markdown

 ### One can not just perform SGD on a covariance matrix

-The `sigmas` variable suppose to hold the covariance matrices for the K gaussians.
+The `sigmas` variable is supposed to hold the covariance matrices for the K gaussians.
 Every covariance matrix has to be [positive semi-definite](https://en.wikipedia.org/wiki/Definiteness_of_a_matrix#Negative-definite,_semidefinite_and_indefinite_matrices) and ours even has to be invertible.
-So our first problem hits us even before running the first batch through our layer.
-Weights are initialized randomly by default, meaning our `sigmas` variable contain random values and possibly not PSD to begin with.
-We can solve that by overriding the initializer to use for this weight.
+Our first problem hits us even before running the first batch through our layer.
+Weights are initialized randomly by default, meaning our `sigmas` variable contains random values and possibly not PSD to begin with.
+We can solve this by overriding the initializer to use for this weight.

 For simplicity, let's initialize all matrices to the identity matrix.
 An